 There is so much written about this mega tourist destination in the Adriatic and yet I found the planning stages difficult.
-Initially it was a case of the best place to stay in Dubrovnik, which led to should we stay within the walls of Dubrovnik and finally what to do in Dubrovnik and would the crowds spoil the experience?
+Initially it was a question of the “best place to stay in Dubrovnik”, which led to “should we stay within the walls of Dubrovnik” and “what to do in Dubrovnik” and finally “would the crowds spoil the experience?”

-We were going to visit Dubrovnik and I am so pleased that we did.
+We visited Dubrovnik and I am so happy that we did.